-Douglas J. Chu’s family spans more than four generations in the United States and the branches of his family tree includes many remarkable women as well as female predecessors for whom not even a name has been recorded.
+Douglas J. Chu’s family spans more than four generations in the United States and the branches of his family tree include many remarkable women.
 Among those who were recorded was Moy Han Ying (1868-1945), who immigrated to the U.S. with her husband in 1893.
 Han Ying held the distinction of being the only woman in her generation in NYC Chinatown who was able to read and write, and as such, organized English classes for Chinese at the YWCA once at 24 Pell Street.
 Also recorded was Adelaide Young (maiden name Su Lin Chen), who wrote firsthand accounts of her adventures as the first Chinese woman explorer of the Tibetan Himalayans for the North China Daily in 1934, when she accompanied her husband’s expedition to capture an Impeyan pheasant, described as one of the most beautiful pheasants in existence and never before captured alive by a collector or scientist.
 She also lent her Chinese name, Su Lin—which meant “a little bit of something very cute”— to the first live panda brought to the United States in 1936.